Social Media Analytics: Measuring Success and Refining Your Strategy

 3. Buffer

-Buffer is a user-friendly tool that helps you schedule posts on various social media platforms, including X (formerly Twitter), Instagram, Facebook, LinkedIn, TikTok and YouTube.
+Buffer and Buffer alternatives are user-friendly tools that help you schedule posts on various social media platforms, including X (formerly Twitter), Instagram, Facebook, LinkedIn, TikTok, and YouTube.

-This platform offers an analytic tool that helps to track mentions, likes, and impressions.
-However, this feature is only for specific platforms.
+This platform offers an analytics tool for tracking mentions, likes, and impressions.
+However, this feature is only available on specific platforms.

 Pricing